The64thGamer/cheeseepedia/content/wiki/cyberamic-3-stage.md

 #### Stage Left (Chuck E. Cheese)

-Stage Right featured Chuck E Cheese (Cyberamic)|Chuck E. Cheese with the star from the original 3-Stage setup and a TV next to him.
+Stage Right featured Chuck E. Cheese (Cyberamic)|Chuck E. Cheese with the star from the original 3-Stage setup and a TV next to him.
 The stage featured no neon sign (Which was removed at an unknown date) or rain curtain and instead featured buildings from Burlington's 2-Stage with flood lights.

 #### Center Stage (Helen Henny, Mr. Munch, Jasper T. Jowls)